benfoley/react-admin-site-template/README.md

-# Setting up a new React+Redux+Firebase admin and public site
+# Template project for React Admin and React.js site with Firebase data

 Use this as a template for react+firebase admin and public sites